MohamedMohsen01/MohamedMohsen01/README.md

 I'm a Mechatronics Engineer currently pursuing an **M.S. in Electrical Engineering at The University of Texas at Arlington**, where I'm focusing on **control systems, industrial automation, embedded systems, and robotics**.

-I'm especially interested in the connection between software and real-world hardware.
-I enjoy working with PLCs, industrial networks, robotics, motion systems, and embedded controllers, and I like understanding how all of those pieces come together in an automated system.
+I'm especially interested in systems where software interacts with real hardware.
+I enjoy working with PLCs, industrial networks, robotics, motion systems, and embedded controllers, and I like understanding how all of those pieces work together in an automated system.

-My goal is to keep building experience in **automation, controls, and robotics integration**, particularly in manufacturing environments.
+I'm continuing to build my experience in **automation, controls, robotics integration, and advanced manufacturing systems**.

 ---